Professional responsibility: Origins and History

-In the earlier history of the phrase ‘professional responsibility’, Thomas Percival (1740-1804) published one of the most notable professional codes for medical ethics, specifically for practising physicians in the United States governing their professional responsibilities as practitioners.
+In the earlier history of the phrase 'professional responsibility', Thomas Percival (1740-1804) published one of the most notable professional codes for medical ethics, specifically for practising physicians in the United States governing their professional responsibilities as practitioners.
 Percival was also accomplished in founding one of the first known professional responsibility codes to be adopted by a professional body: The American Medical Association (AMA).

 More recently, modern professionals and their networks continue to adopt the various codes of professional responsibility to suit their evolving modern professions.
 Research has shown that through implementation of common behavioural standards, the likelihood of interpersonal conflict decreases where honour and respect is encouraged.
 Professional responsibility acts as an organisational framework permitting professionals to assert practical independence in their fields, away from nominal employers, by way of service to their clients.

 Implementation

-Professional responsibility is typically implemented by an organisation or institution’s management, through what is commonly referred to as a code of ethics or similar guiding document of standards.
+Professional responsibility is typically implemented by an organisation or institution's management, through what is commonly referred to as a code of ethics or similar guiding document of standards.
 A code of ethics sets out principles and rules to assist professionals and organisations to govern their implementation of the ideals of professional responsibility.
 A code of ethics also establishes a general idea of the ethical standards for businesses or other organizations.

-Because professionals are persons conducting unique skills in their career of choice, ethics, responsibility guidelines and professional responsibility principles, should be applied simultaneously through organisations professionals work within, but also implemented in the individual’s character, demeanour, and personal life.
+Because professionals are persons conducting unique skills in their career of choice, ethics, responsibility guidelines and professional responsibility principles, should be applied simultaneously through organisations professionals work within, but also implemented in the individual's character, demeanour, and personal life.
 Professional responsibility is implemented to assess the moral dimension of human activity in occupations that have professional status, concerned with the moral conduct and standards governing the profession and its members.

 Professional responsibility is defined by professional accepted standards of personal behaviour, moral values, and personal guiding principles.
 Codes for professional responsibility may be established by professional bodies or organizations to guide members in performing functions to a consistent ethical set of principles.
 In the rapidly globalised world, developments in technology for many occupations in different fields, mean that professionals must pay particular attention to this rapid growth.

-Professional responsibility helps professionals to choose how to react to problems, by making choices and other approaches, drawing prescriptive through professional ethics.
+Professional responsibility helps professionals to choose how to react to problems, by making choices and other approaches, drawing on perspectives through professional ethics.
 These perspectives can be reached through virtues, values, rules, other ethical theories, moral stances, moral decisions and moral compasses.